-Good, so now we have agreed on the payment plan, placed an order, confirmed stock of elements and delivery date.
+Good, so now we have agreed on the payment plan, placed an order, and confirmed stock and availability of everything and delivery date.

-You will be required to supply press ready PDF files.
-If you have your project in Microsoft Word check with your printer if they are able to accept that.
+You will be required to supply press-ready PDF files.
+If you have your project in Microsoft Word check with your printer if they can accept that.
 (This can be the case if you are having something printed at a local copy shop but unlikely if it is a large litho printing company).
-Otherwise ask who they would recommend that could create the press ready PDF files for you.
+Otherwise, ask who they would recommend that could create the press-ready PDF files for you.

-Confirm with your printer as to how these files should be compiled.
+Confirm with your printer how these files should be compiled.
 The following is a general guideline.

 The pages should be set as an individual PDF for each page.
-Make sure the file is correctly named to indicate project and page number.
+Make sure the file is correctly named to indicate the project/title and the page number.

 Make sure that the same page template is used throughout your publication.
 This is to ensure that there is a common datum point for all the files so they will all be placed in the same position on the page.

 Set all images, graphics and typefaces to be embedded into the PDF.

 As mentioned earlier double-check that your image files are of a good resolution.
 Work for ideally 300 dpi

 If you have images with a lower dpi discuss this with your printer.
 You can go in for a lower resolution but once again, keep in mind that the printer cannot print sharper images than you have supplied!